Hawkeye ending and how Hailee Steinfeld hit the bullseye with Kate Bishop

 The final episode of Hawkeye, "So this is Christmas?", is now streaming on Disney Plus, with lots of reveals and revelations coming to the forefront, all teasing where the MCU is headed next.
-The real star of the show has always been Hailee Steinfeld's Kate Bishop, making an impactful performance throughout.
+While all very exciting, the real star of the show has always been Hailee Steinfeld's Kate Bishop,

 Warning: spoilers for Hawkeye, Daredevil as well as potential future spoilers for the wider MCU as a whole